hechuanray/vsts-agent/docs/preview/conditions.md

 ##### Accessor rules
 * When an accessor (index or property-dereference syntax) is applied against a dictionary object and the key does not exist, null is returned.
 * When an accessor is applied against a non-dictionary object, the value will be cast to a dictionary object.
-Attempting to cast null will throw, all other types cast to an empty dictionary.
+Attempting to cast from null throws, all other types cast to an empty dictionary.
  - TODO: The other option here is that ALL non-dictionary objects cast to an empty dictionary (including null).
 This means that `SomeObject.NoSuchKey.AlsoNoSuchKey.AlsoAlsoNoSuchKey` would not throw.
 This may be more appropriate since it does not require if-exists-branching to safely drill into a deep object.
 This is probably a better option for our scenario.
 There is also precedent in other languages (powershell).

 ##### Assumptions and limitations